 Apprentices studying the programme at Aston will benefit from a close partnership with industry leaders as well as expert teaching staff who have held professional engineering positions.
 Graduates will be able to register as Incorporated Engineers with relevant Professional Engineering Institutes such as IMechE and IET.

-The apprenticeship is taught at undergraduate level (Levels 4-6) over five years, covering the essentials of professional engineering, while specialising in manufacturing.
+The apprenticeship is taught at undergraduate level (Levels 4-6) over four years, but can be extended to five, covering the essentials of professional engineering, while specialising in manufacturing.